-Many people visiting animal parks and nature reserves have high hopes of spotting their favourite animals, but it is good to remember that these animals are not orphans and are not kept in a confined area (because of health or other reasons), they live in natural habitats.
-It means that you can’t always see all animal species you wish because of timing, both the time of the days and the time of the year; because of fear animals have when smelling or hearing people and strange sounds; because of lack of knowledge about animal habits and/or because of poor equipment if you are about to search for specific animal species.
+Many people visiting animal parks and nature reserves have high hopes of spotting their favourite animals.
+However, it is good to remember that these animals are not orphans and are not kept in confined areas (because of health or other reasons); they live in natural habitats.
+It means that you can’t always see all the animal species you wish for because of timing, both the time of the day and the time of the year; because of fear animals have when smelling or hearing people and strange sounds; because of lack of knowledge about animal habits and/or because of poor equipment if you are about to search for specific animal species.

 The country has a diverse avian population.
 Over 560 species of birds have been recorded in this tiny West African country.
 Birds here have relatively few predators.
 The Gambia is also a regular haunt for Palearctic migrants – migratory species from Europe and Asia that spend winter in the tropics.

-There are many bird-watching spots in The Gambia and that makes it one of the most famous world’s destination for ornithologists.
+There are many bird-watching spots in The Gambia, and that makes it one of the most famous world’s destinations for ornithologists.

-The country has 6 species of primates: Red Colobus Monkey, Callithrix Monkey (also known as Green Velvet Monkey), Red Patas Monkey, bushbaby, Guinea baboons (Papio papio) and chimpanzee.
+The country has six species of primates: Red Colobus Monkey, Callithrix Monkey (also known as Green Velvet Monkey), Red Patas Monkey, bushbaby, Guinea baboons (Papio papio) and chimpanzee.

-Chimpanzees are located in The Gambia National Park, where a unique island refuge was established more than 30 years ago, for orphaned, illegally caught chimpanzees rescued from the pet trade and other exploitative industries.
+Chimpanzees are located in The Gambia National Park.
+A unique island refuge was established more than 30 years ago for orphaned, illegally caught chimpanzees rescued from the pet trade and other exploitative industries.
 You can join us on a Ninki Nanka Trail and experience sporting chimpanzees in the natural environment with us.

-Small antelopes are quite common in The Gambia, but they’re shy and well camouflaged, which makes them difficult to spot.
-Bushbuck and Maxwell’s duiker are occasionally seen grazing near the bambo pool at Abuko, and it’s sometimes possible to spot the rare and semi-aquatic sitatunga on the banks of the river in the Kiang West area.
+Small antelopes are quite common in The Gambia, but they’re shy and well-camouflaged, which makes them difficult to spot.
+Bushbuck and Maxwell’s duiker are occasionally seen grazing near the bamboo pool at Abuko, and it’s sometimes possible to spot the rare and semi-aquatic sitatunga on the banks of the river in the Kiang West area.
 Small herds of the impressive, horse-sized roan antelope sometimes enter the Gambia from Senegal in search of pastures.

 Kachikally is one of the most known places where you can spot crocodiles in The Gambia, but mostly by the touristic aspect of it.
-Many people visit it because of a unique experience of touching the real-life crocodile.
-Alongside with more than 200 crocodiles living in Kachikally you are also able to do the forest walk and learn from the exhibits in the ethnographic museum.
-But amongst the locals, Kachikally is known by its healing powers of the water.
-In addition to tourist and spiritual aspect, the place is important historical and community spot.
+Many people visit it because of the unique experience of touching a real-life crocodile.
+Alongside more than 200 crocodiles living in Kachikally, you are also able to do the forest walk and learn from the exhibits in the ethnographic museum.
+But amongst the locals, Kachikally is known for its healing powers of the water.
+In addition to tourist and spiritual aspects, the place is an important historical and community spot.

 You can spot crocodiles at Abuko nature reserve, where they live in the forest and are active by night.